 Depending where you are in the city, it is about 120 kilometers from Vancouver to Whistler.
 The average car trip takes a little under 2 hours.
 Most of the trip is highway-style driving.
 It is a coastal, mountain route with lots of hill and turns.

 Bus from Vancouver to Whistler

-There are several companies that offer shuttle and coach service to get guests from Vancouver to whistler by bus.
+There are several companies that offer shuttle and coach services to get guests from Vancouver to Whistler by bus.
 They need to be booked in advance.

 Shuttle Service from YVR to Whistler

 There is s shuttle bus service from Vancouver International Airport to Whistler.
 This bus to Whistler from Vancouver is based on your flight arrival and can be as early as 7:30am and runs until 10:00pm in the winter and 8:00 pm in the Spring and Fall.
 The size of the vehicle depends on the volume of guests who have booked this service.

 This service has several drop-off points at the major hotels and condos in Whistler.
 If you are off the beaten track, there may be a dropoff surcharge.